 Session Replay

-To view the tracking data after a simulation is run, start the Session Replay file.
+To view the tracking data after a simulation is run, start the Session Replay file (also referred to as "SightLab Replay").
 You will be presented with a list of options for session playback.
 Note you must first run an experiment session for session replay to show anything.
 For 360 video/photo playback, the viewpoint will be from a fixed position.
 Press spacebar to start/stop and r to reset.

 The playback can be viewed either in desktop mode or in a headset if choose "Meta, SteamVR or OpenXR".